aliceliveprojects/WildLoggingDBParent/Authentication.md

 2. Click on the clone or download button, and choose 'download ZIP'

-3. extract the contents of the zip file in your downloads directory.
+3. Extract the contents of the zip file in your downloads directory.

-4. copy the 'dist' directory from the contents into your project, at the root level
+4. Copy the 'dist' directory from the contents into your project, at the root level

-5. rename the 'dist' directory to 'swagger_spwa'
+5. Rename the 'dist' directory to 'swagger_spwa'

 6. ![swagger_spwa_1](./documentation/resources/swagger_spwa_1.png)

 7. We need to tell our server to deploy this version of the swagger-ui, rather than the bundled one

-8. in `index.js`
+8. In `index.js`

-9. **replace**
+9. **Replace**

 10. ```javascript
     // Serve the Swagger documents and Swagger UI